002A/ixora.io/posts/gymnopedies-2-and-3.rst

 .. title: Gymnopedies #2 and #3
 .. slug: gymnopedies-2-and-3
 .. date: 2015-10-11 21:43:26 UTC-04:00
-.. tags: piano
+.. tags: piano, music
 .. category:
 .. link:
-.. description:
+.. description: Piano solo: Gymnopedies #2 & #3
 .. type: text

 I had time to record myself playing the next two Gymnopedies.
 These use the new microphone and sound a lot better than the previous recordings.